-A common Polypore which can be found growing in large numbers from Summer to Autumn.
+A common Polypore which can be found growing in large numbers at the base of Beech and Oak trees from Summer to Autumn.

 |Scientific Name||Meripilus giganteus|

 |Average Cap width (CM)||80|

 This mushroom grows in large rosette of overlapping flat brackets.
 The cap is radially coloured light and darker brown and is covered in very fine brown scales.

 The cap can vary in colour and shape depending where and when it is growing making identification occasionally difficult.

 Hen of the Woods (Grifola frondosa), pictured, which is edible but does not bruise black, has more of a grey colour and is usually more frondose.